aucchen/dendrynexus/README.md

 [![Test Coverage](https://coveralls.io/repos/dendry/dendry/badge.png?branch=master)](https://coveralls.io/r/dendry/dendry)

 This is a new project aimed at developing a suite of command line tools and a common file format for hypertext interactive fiction.
-My ability to work on this project is minimal, so until I remove this message and describe the contents of this repo, assume that the tools are incomplete, missing or non-functional.

 To install: